ushnamalikk/chain-of-thought-gpt-accuracy/README.md

 # GPT o1-Preview Integrated CoT Reasoning

-This repository contains files and results related to evaluating the response accuracy of GPT models (GPT-3.5 and GPT o1-preview) on trivia datasets, with a focus on integrated chain-of-thought (CoT) reasoning in GPT o1-preview.
+This repository aims to explore how integrated chain-of-thought reasoning in GPT o1-preview affects response accuracy compared to GPT-3.5, across trivia questions of varying formats, categories, and difficulty levels.
 Below is a description of the included files:

 ## Files